raysmithdev/Laravel-Ionic-Api-/README.md

-# Laravel-Ionic-Api-
+## Api For Starter Ionic Api

-Laravel Api for Ionic App
+More to come real soon